Only one in five day traders is profitable. Algorithmic trading improves these odds through better strategy design, testing, and execution.

 There are also multiple execution strategies to achieve the best possible order price:

-The second biggest benefit I’ve realized implementing algorithmic trading is that I think more and worry less.
+The second biggest benefit I’ve realized from implementing algorithmic trading is that I think more and worry less.
 I know that all of my trades and portfolio positioning will be handled according to the system I’ve developed without intervention from me.

 The extra time helps me develop better strategies, and I’m less likely to make behavioral investing mistakes when the markets get crazy.